Ankitsingh1709/Data_Analyst_Porfolio_projects/README.md

 ## EDA Price sensitivity analysis
 The primary objective of this project is to explore customer behavior within an energy company, particularly focusing on churners, and investigate their sensitivity towards pricing changes.
 The dataset pertains to PowerCo, an energy company supplying energy to small and medium-sized enterprises in the European market.

+## Customer retention analysis
+This project aims to calculate the retention rate for retail companies by performing Cohort analysis on two different datasets.
+This inside can be used by the company to strategies their campaigns and also customer preferences.

 ## Contribution